superRaytin/paginationjs/docs/en.md

 async | boolean | By default, all requests are sent asynchronously.
 If you need synchronous requests, set this option to `false`.
 Default is `true`. beforeSend | function | A pre-request callback function that can be used to modify the jqXHR object before it is sent.
 Returning false in the beforeSend function will cancel the request.

 For more info on the parameters, refer to the [JQuery API Documentation](http://api.jquery.com/jquery.ajax/).

 ### triggerPagingOnInit <em>boolean (default `true`)</em>
 Determines whether to trigger default pagination at initialization.

-in some cases, you may load the content of the first page with AJAX and the content already showed before you initialize the pagination, you should set this option to `false`.
+you may want to load the first page with AJAX, while the content has already been loaded before the pagination initialized.
+In this situation, you should set this option to `false`.

-There are anthor usage, load the content of the second page by default, for example:

-	triggerPagingOnInit: true，
-	pageNum: 2

 ### hideWhenLessThanOnePage <em>boolean (default `false`)</em>
 Determines whether to hide pagination when less than one page.